 Angel Blenker and Emily Karpinski have been certified technicians at Oakview Veterinary Medical Center for almost 20 years, and both have a passion and respect for helping owners and their pets during the end of their life transitions.
 They have both completed additional education and training through The Companion Animal Euthanasia Training Academy, or CAETA for short, to assist owners and their pets at this difficult time.
 Mandi has completed training and education in the American Animal Hospital Association (AAHA) Animal Hospice and Palliative care program.

 “I have always been passionate about the human-animal bond.
 Being able to be there for our clients and patients during their final goodbyes here on Earth is something so special and meaningful to me.
-I personal feel one of my purposes as a CVT is to always follow the CAETA training and give my patients the most comfortable fear free experience I can.
-I do feel home care euthanasia is one of the best ways to provide this”.
-Emily, CVT.
+I personally feel one of my purposes as a CVT is to always follow the CAETA training and give my patients the most comfortable fear free experience I can.
+I do feel home care euthanasia is one of the best ways to provide this.” – Emily, CVT

 “I started an interest in end-of-life care in 2007 when my mom passed away, and that was my first experience with death in the home.
 Since then, as a certified veterinary technician, I have come to believe that we can provide better options for our clients and their fur-babies for end-of-life care.
 I know firsthand the bond a pet parent has with their animals, and to be able to be with them at the end of their life in a familiar peaceful environment, meant the world to me.
 Their last memory is just falling asleep with me at their side with nothing but love surrounding them, makes the hard decision more bearable.”